Yurik72/ESPHap/README.md

 ## Simple example

-examples folder contains simple example EspHapLed how to handle led (or any such as relay) More examples will be later, hovewer you can see the same examples/implemenmtation [esphapcontroller](https://github.com/Yurik72/esphapcontroller)
+examples folder contains very simple examples EspHapLed (for ESP32) and EspHapLed8266 (for ESP8266)how to handle led (or any such as relay)
+More examples will be later, hovewer you can see the same examples/implemenmtation [esphapcontroller](https://github.com/Yurik72/esphapcontroller)